zadeviggers/bad-apple-minecraft-bookshelves/README.md

 ```

 Run `process-video.py`.
-You'll now have the video data in a JSON file.
+You'll now have the video data in a JSON file called `output.data`.
 It's an array of frames.
 Each frame is a 2D array of pixels.
-The value `false` means that a pixel is black, `true` means that a pixel is white.
+The value `0` means that a pixel is black, `1` means that a pixel is white, and `2` means that a pixel is grey.

 Run `generate-function.py`.
 This will generate the frame files in the datapack template.
 Once it's done, copy the datapack into the datapacks folder of a Minecraft java edition world save.